ummahafsahimi/ummahafsahimi/README.md

 ## 🔭 I’m currently working on:

 **Prometheus Project:** Configure alert manager to send all issues:
-- related to Java or Mysql applications to the developer team's Slack channel and
+- related to Java or MySQL applications to the developer team's Slack channel and
-- related to the Nginx Ingress Controller or K8s components to K8s administrator's email address.
+- related to the Nginx Ingress Controller or K8s components to the K8s administrator's email address.

+---

+## 🌱 I’m currently learning

+Golang, MLops Basics

 ---